+44 (0)2080591059 [email protected]

 CFBL committed to maintaining a secure digital environment that protects the confidentiality, integrity, and availability of our data, systems, and client information, including regular staff training on cybersecurity awareness, secure data handling, and up-to-date security tools and encryption.
 Examples of how we achieve this are by:

-• Deploying up to date firewalls and intrusion‑detection systems
+• Deploying up to date firewalls and intrusion-detection systems.

-• Conducting phishing simulations and cybersecurity training
+• Conducting phishing simulations and cybersecurity training.

-• Partnering with external experts for periodic penetration testing
+• Partnering with external experts for periodic penetration testing.

 Data Encryption and Storage Policy